What You Need To Know About Elbow Pops During A Bench Press

 Repeated strain and overuse causes micro-tears in the tendon.

-When more damage is created than the body can fix them, the triceps tendon can be inflamed.
+When more damage is created than the body can fix, the triceps tendon can be inflamed.

 Another symptom is feeling the weakness of the tendon.